 The last one, E, you cannot upgrade so toss that one out.
 Also, since Delta is not telling us definitely one way or the other, W may get you more upgrades or it may not (we can argue this forever but again Delta is NOT officially saying).
 With those two bits out of the way let’s focus on what matters – that is, if you move up from say a V class to an X class for a few bucks more then if you and another Diamond are competing for the upgrade the one with the X class wins (and so on).
 Before I buy I always search the price difference between where I am and the next fare “bucket” as it is called.

-Then we have another important item on the list that is the Delta Reserve Card (either personal or business, both are equally the same for upgrades).
+Then we have another important item on the list that is the Delta Reserve Card personal (learn more) or business (learn more) — both are equally the same for upgrades.
 I know for years that Diamonds have not seen the need to hold this card but I have been wise enough to hold it for years and the result this year and in the past has been more upgrades for me.
 Now it clearly matters more than ever.
 Bottom line is if you want more upgrades get this card (don’t EVER upgrade – get a new one – please)!

 Point 4 on the list is great for corporate travelers who have contracts with Delta but since there really is no way for most to earn this I will just touch on it that it does impact your shot at an upgrade as well so good for you if your company buys Delta tickets on contract.